THE RIGHT BANK

 Belleville, Canal St-Martin & Northeast Paris (10th, 19th & 20th Arrondissements)

 Between the two parks of Belleville and Buttes Chaumont and along the Canal St-Martin lie some of the city’s most quirky and delightful restaurants.
-One of the last strongholds of Paris’s bohemian set, here you can find both gourmet bistros and funky cheap eats, as well as a good number of wine bars that serve nibbles along with the fruit of the vine.
-One Thursday evening every month boulevard de Belleville morphs into a street food market where around 20 stands sell everything from Vietnamese bò bún to Mexican street tacos (www.lefoodmarket.fr).
+In one of the last strongholds of Paris’ bohemian set, you can find both gourmet bistros and funky cheap eats, as well as a good number of wine bars that serve nibbles along with the fruit of the vine.
+One Thursday evening every month boulevard de Belleville morphs into a street food market where around 20 stands sell everything from Vietnamese bò bún (a beef and noodle salad) to Mexican street tacos.

 THE LEFT BANK